AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 var dataSet = anychart.data.set(data);
 ```

-**1. Mapping Data & Creating Series.** If you set data as an array of arrays or a CSV string, you need to [map](#mapping) the data set.
+**2. Mapping Data.** If you set data as an array of arrays or a CSV string, you need to [map](#mapping) the data set.
 For data organized as an array of objects, mapping is optional.

 Call the {api:anychart.data.Set#mapAs}mapAs(){api} method and link the field names required by the type of the series you are going to create to indexes of columns or names of fields in your data: